The Alpaca Travel Wrap

 💧 Washing Instructions:

 To machine wash: fold the alpaca wrap into its drawstring bolster bag and tie securely at both ends.
 Wash on a gentle 30°C wool cycle inside a gauze laundry bag, then remove, roll out, and dry flat on a towel.
 Cool iron as necessary.
-Alpaca washes beautifully and will feel as luxurious as ever.
+Alpaca washes beautifully.

 Please follow these guidelines and you will enjoy your alpaca products for many years to come!